Post

 Google Apps Script — Web App

-Previously shared “Using Google Apps Script Web App Form to Integrate with Github Action CI/CD Workflow”:
+Previously shared “Using Google Apps Script Web App Form to Connect Github Action CI/CD Workflow”:

 [Demo Web App Form URL](https://script.google.com/macros/s/AKfycbwNW6N5ozKbIz_E1HK6yFEUtA8KQrUciS-jcPsQptvIKlARmKgLxbQzNu8ksVeg-BmEfg/exec){:target="_blank"}